Roseville Child Custody Attorney

 To reduce the impact of the divorce process on your family, we typically pursue a temporary parenting plan while the divorce is ongoing.
-We then attempt to work out a settlement agreement or, when necessary, resolve the dispute through the trial process.
+We then attempt to work out a settlement child custody agreement or, when necessary, resolve the dispute through the trial process.

 What Rights Does a Father Have in California?

 A father has equal rights as the mother to child custody in California.
 In each custody case, the judge will evaluate both parents on a level playing field to determine a custody ruling that would be in the best interests of the child.
 In the past, courts often gave the mother preference for full custody of the child, but now both mother and father are given the same preference on face value.
 The judge will look at each parent’s relationship with and ability to care for the child and decide based on that.